fvaleri/strimzi-debugging/sessions/006/README.md

 Processed a total of 3 messages
 ```

-As an additional exercise, you can extend this data pipeline by configuring a sink connector and exporting these changes to an external system like Artemis Broker.
+As an exercise, extend this data pipeline by configuring a sink connector to export these changes to an external system such as Artemis Broker.